Grawnya/boutique-ado/README.md

 &nbsp;
 ### Webhooks
 * To prevent errors occurring, such as a user exiting out of the website after the paymnet has been made but the order has not been created, webhooks can be used.
 * Stripe sends out a webhook that can be listened for.
-WEbhooks are like signals that are sent out every time a model is saved or deleted, sent in a secure manner to a url.
+Webhooks are like signals that are sent out every time a model is saved or deleted, sent in a secure manner to a url.
 * Within the `checkout` app, create a `webhook_handler.py` file to deal with them.
+* Create webhook handlers within the `webhook_handler.py` file to listen out for various signals.
+Create a suitable url to listen for them in the `urls.py` file of the `checkout` app.
+* The url can live anywhere, but since it's related to the `checkout` app, you can put it in there.
+Example Path: `path('wh/', webhook, name='webhook')`.
+Also import the suitable `webhook` functionality: `from .webhooks import webhook`, which refers to the `webhooks.py` file and the `webhook` function.
+* The `webhook` function comes from the documentation, but is slightly altered for use in this project.
+* Import a series of methods, including 2 decorators - `require_POST` to reject GET requests and make the functionr equire a POST request and `csrf_exempt` since Stripe won't send a csrf token, which we normally need.
+* Go to the port 8000 website and copy the link.
+Go to the "developer" tab and select the "Webhooks" menu option.
+Add an endpoint and paste in the homepage link followed by `checkout/wh/` for the webhook.
+Also include the trailing slash and in events click to "select all events".
+Finally select "Add Endpoint".
+* This opens the details for the enpoint and allows the user to get the signing secret.
+* In an older version of the Stripe API, you could send a test webhook, but test Webhooks are no longer an option in Stripe, so testing the webhook endpoint was skipped.